-The Stateless Woman Fled Nazi Germany To Become US Citizen.
-This is a fantastic passport set of two travel documents of a stateless German woman who most likely fled in time from Nazi-Germany to become US citizen.
-Meet Margarethe Schmidt, born in Magdeburg, Germany on 30 Jan 1886, housewife and stateless.
-Her German Alien passport was issued at the German Consulate in Cleveland, Ohio, USA in 1934.
-A German Alien passport issued abroad is something very rare!
+A fantastic passport set of two travel documents of a stateless German woman who most likely fled in time from Nazi Germany to become a US citizen.
+Meet Margarethe Schmidt, born in Magdeburg, Germany, on January 30, 1886, housewife and stateless.
+Her German Alien passport was issued at the German Consulate in Cleveland, Ohio, USA, in 1934.
+A German Alien passport issued abroad is something scarce!

-The SS Deutschland was sunk in a British air attack on May 3, 1945 when it was in the process of being converted as a hospital ship.
-All people on-board the Deutschland survived the attack, though two accompanying vessels sank with great loss of life.
+The SS Deutschland sunk in a British air attack on May 3, 1945, when it was in the process of being converted into a hospital ship.
+All people on board the Deutschland survived the attack, though two accompanying vessels sank with significant loss of life.

-Obviously she was married (occupation: housewife) but why she got her Alien passport in Cleveland is only speculative.
+She was married (occupation: housewife), but why she got her Alien passport in Cleveland is only speculative.
 Maybe her husband was American?
 Was she Jewish?
 Open questions.
-However many (Jewish) Germans fled in 1933.
-With the beginning of WWII in 1939 it was almost impossible for Jews to escape from Germany.
+However, many (Jewish) Germans fled in 1933.
+With the beginning of WWII in 1939, it was almost impossible for Jews to escape from Germany.

-Her US passport was issued in 1953 but I believe that´s not her initial (first) US passport being in the US since 1934.
-Her US passport shows travels to Germany and Netherlands from 1953 to 1955.
+Her US passport was issued in 1953, but I believe that’s not her initial (first) US passport.
+Being in the US since 1934.
+Her US passport shows her travels to Germany and the Netherlands from 1953 to 1955.
 An excellent document set, and I am happy to have it in my collection.

-Thanks to Dave Miller we know now more about the bearer.
-Dave has a fantastic Flickr site with an outstanding album of old passport pictures did some great research and wrote to me as follows…
+Thanks to Dave Miller, we know now more about the bearer.
+Dave has a fantastic Flickr site with an outstanding album of old passport pictures did some excellent research and wrote to me as follows.

-Hi Tom, I do have a comment and perhaps some of the answers you are looking for.
+Hi Tom, I have a comment and perhaps some of the answers you are looking for.
 I’ve been diving into ancestry.com on our Margarete and have come up with a few records.
-You didn’t note, but I’m sure you noticed, that her passport gives her birth name as “Wentzlau”, which proved a vital clue in tracking her.
+You didn’t note, but I’m sure you noticed that her passport gives her birth name “Wentzlau,” which proved a vital clue in tracking her.

 She was ethnic German, not Jewish.
-Her third husband was Kurt Schmidt a tool maker in Detroit.
-She came to the US as a 42 year old divorcee with (I believe) a 20 year old daughter, in May 1928 under the name Margarethe Iffland.
-Although being born in Magdeburg, she was living in Leipzig at the time of her immigration.
-She seems to have resolved her “staatenlos” problem by 1937 when she is traveling on a US Passport.
+Her third husband was Kurt Schmidt, a toolmaker in Detroit.
+She came to the US as a 42-year-old divorcee with (I believe) a 20-year-old daughter in May 1928 under Margarethe Iffland.
+Although born in Magdeburg, she was living in Leipzig at the time of her immigration.
+She seems to have resolved her “Stateless” problem by 1937 when she travels on a US Passport.

 Data as follows: